Home

 Do all BMW engines have VANOS?

-Other than diesel engines, almost all BMW engines since 1993 have some variation of a VANOS system.
-With the exception of a few select models that still used the older version of a BMW engine after 1993.
+Besides diesel engines, almost all BMW engines since 1993 have some variation of a VANOS system, except for a few select models that still used the older version of a BMW engine after 1993.

 What years did BMW use VANOS?

-Introduced in 1992, the BMW M50 engine was the first to be introduced as the M50B20TU - the B20 designating a 2.0L displacement, TU is used on all BMW engine codes to identify engines fitted with VANOS.
+Introduced in 1992, the BMW M50 engine was first introduced as the M50B20TU - the B20 designated a 2.0L displacement.
+TU is used on all BMW engine codes to identify engines fitted with VANOS.

 Related Posts